Braun Motorsports: Car No. 32 history

 In 2008 the No. 32 was driven by Denny Hamlin, Kyle Busch, Brian Vickers and James Buescher with sponsorship from Dollar General and Hass Avocados.
 Michel Jourdain Jr. and Jacques Villeneuve raced on the road courses.
 The team finished 12th in owner points.
 Dollar General sponsored the No. 32 full-time in 2009, with Burney Lamar and Brian Vickers driving.
 Lamar was released midway through the season, and was replaced by Reed Sorenson at Gateway, Villeneuve at Montreal, Reutimann at ORP, Bristol, Dover, and Homestad, and West Series driver Brian Ickler at Iowa and Memphis.
 Vickers returned in 2010 along with Reed Sorenson, however, in May, Vickers suffered blood clots in his leg, ending his participation in the Nationwide Series and the Sprint Cup Series for 2010.

-The team continued as the 32, and later the 42 team for Turner Scott Motorsports and HScott Motorsports with Chip Ganassi.
-It is currently the 42 Xfinity team for Chip Ganassi Racing.
+The team continued as the 32, and later the 42 team for Turner Scott Motorsports and HScott Motorsports with Chip Ganassi..